randomwangran/10000-org-files-linked/README.md

 `M-x org-roam-find-file` (this will frozen emacs) The time is estimated by upper bond, i.e. when I see emacs starts to count the file number.

-During executing, I find `find` command is being used from `top`, but the cpu usage is only 2%.
+During executing, commands are monitor via `top`.

 - after 1 hour 25 m, `find` no longer exists instead `emacs-27.1` is being executed